Student Research & Development Grants

 - All undergraduate students are eligible to apply.

-- Students should complete and submit all application materials to the Student Research and Development Fund Committee (Faculty Development Office, Academic Affairs) by the 20th (or earlier) of the month prior to the project/activity for which funding is being requested.
+- Students should complete and submit all application materials online by the 20th (or earlier) of the month prior to the project/activity for which funding is being requested.
 Late applications or applications for retroactive awards will not be considered.

-- Students may apply for one grant per academic year for a maximum amount of:
+- Students may apply per academic year for a maximum amount of:

 - $750 for active participation (presentation of a paper or poster, or musical or artistic work, or research).